Online car sellers are being targeted in an elaborate scam involving bogus buyers and fake PayPal transactions.

-- WA ScamNet is aware that these email addresses have been used in scams of this type:
+WA ScamNet is aware that these email addresses have been used in scams of this type (in alphabetical order):

 In another version of the scam, online car sellers are approached by overseas buyers who ask questions about the vehicle, negotiate a lower price and, when the deal is done, ask the seller to open a PayPal account to receive the funds.